SourignaSimmalavong/ObsidianTimestampNotes/README.md

 2. If you decide to change the colors of your buttons/text, any old buttons/text will not update with the new colors until you reload the app.
 You can also click the '<>' when hovering over the code-block and it will refresh with the new colors.
 3. If your timestamp/video button dont work, simply switch between live-editing and viewing modes.
 4. Local video button might take some seconds before being generated.
+5. Clicking on the tab label of the video or setting the focus on the tab (click or through hotkeys) will close the video.
+Drag and drop of the video tab is still possible though.

 ## Other Authors